gsg211/KotlinBrowse/README.md

 Available commands:

-help
-Displays a list of all available commands.
+help: Displays a list of all available commands.

-details
-Shows detailed information about the project and each command.
+details: Shows detailed information about the project and each command.

-search
-Prompts you to enter a search term.
+search: Prompts you to enter a search term.
 Performs a DuckDuckGo search and displays a list of links.

-link
-Displays the list of links on the current page and lets you select one by index to navigate to.
+link: Displays the list of links on the current page and lets you select one by index to navigate to.

-links
-Shows all links currently found on the active page.
+links: Shows all links currently found on the active page.

-content
-Displays the main textual content of the current page.
+content: Displays the main textual content of the current page.

-html
-Shows the raw HTML of the current page.
+html: Shows the raw HTML of the current page.

-home
-Navigates to the default homepage: https://html.duckduckgo.com/html/
+home: Navigates to the default homepage: https://html.duckduckgo.com/html/